 With the same origin custom domain for sGTM, you will have the main benefit of server-side tagging - setting up first-party cookies.
 And with the tagging server using the same origin domain, you do not need to configure any additional settings to prolong cookies.
 However, mapping the same origin will be more complicated than configuring a subdomain.

-For this option to work all your site traffic must be proxied through CloudFlare.
-Thus, the functionality of CF Workers will allow you to proxy sGTM requests as well.
+For this option to work, all your site traffic must be proxied through Cloudflare – the Cloudflare Workers functionality will then allow you to proxy sGTM requests as well.
+You should also use SSL/TLS in Full mode; otherwise, same-origin proxying may work via a 301 redirect, which is incorrect.

 export default {